 Inviting likers of posts on our Facebook pages has long been a way for us to grow our pages, and it has also been very successful, generally.
-But regardless of success, inviting people to like your page can hardly be considered spammy.
-We can assume that if someone likes a post, they will also like other of our content.
-It's an opening to send a valuable and relevant invitation.

 We're sorry, more invitations to like this Page can't be sent today.
 Please try again later.
 If you think you're seeing this by mistake, please let us know.

 Simply waiting for a day or two should lift the limit, allowing you to send out more invites.

 Reaching the limit should not do anything, other than prevent you from sending out invites.
 So you most likely will not be banned.
 It is likely just a limit intended to prevent spammers from sending out thousands of invites in a short period of time.

 While the invitation limit, once reached, typically goes away in 1-2 days, this really is not the best way to get likes for a page.
 It is a great tool to use for when you actually intend to boost some posts.
 But you will get far better results with the right targeting using Facebook Page Advertising.

 For most people, I think advertising is very expensive, and likely not worth the money invested.
 However, there are some things you can do to lower the costs.
 You can read about that here.